auth0/docs/articles/tokens/overview-jwt-claims.md

 * iat
 * jti

+### Public claim names

-For your specific use case, you might then use what are called **public claim names**.
-Examples of these include:
+For your specific use case, you can also use public claim names, such as:

 * auth_time
 * acr
 * nonce

+### Private claim names

-Finally, there are **private claim names**, which you can use to convey identity-related information, such as name or department.
+You can use private claim names to convey identity-related information, such as name or department.

-Because public and private claims are not registered, take care to avoid name collisions.
-If a collision does occur, it can be difficult to tease apart two claims of the same name, but with differing information.